bytefish/bytefish.de/content/blog/videofacerec.md

 <img src="/static/images/blog/videofacerec/clooney_set.png" class="mediacenter" alt="aligned images" />

-Initially you don't have a computed mode to perform the face recognition yet.
+Initially you don't have a computed model to perform the face recognition yet.
 This predicition model has to be trained on the set of images we've prepared.
-This is done by passing the ``-t`` or ``--train`` parameter, the path to our dataset (``/home/philipp/facerec/data/celebrities``) and the model filename (e.g. ``my_model.pkl) to the script.
+This is done by passing the ``-t`` or ``--train`` parameter, the path to our dataset (``/home/philipp/facerec/data/celebrities``) and the model filename (e.g. ``my_model.pkl``) to the script.
 So you would start the script with the following call:

 <pre>
 python simple_videofacerec.py -t /home/philipp/facerec/data/celebrities my_model.pkl